Welcome to Year 3’s Class Page

 Animals including Humans.

-Our science we will be investigating plants and life cycles.
 Children will be looking at the different parts of plants and the job they have in keeping the plant healthy.
 They will learn about photosynthesis and the life cycle of a plant.
 Children will set up several comparative experiments during science this term.
 For example, the melting of ice and comparing the growth of plants in different temperatures.
 Also, water transportation using flowers and food colouring.
 Furthermore, we will look at rocks and fossilisation, compare different types of rocks and learn how fossils are formed.
 The children also look at how significant Mary Anning’s contributions to palaeontology were.

 A trip to the Liverpool Maritime Museum and boat trip across the River Mersey is used to learn more about life on the Titanic and to enhance the children's experience and to provide fantastic opportunities for writing.